petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

-but if your discoveries are useless without a computer program to calculate predictions, the effort others will need to expend to derive value from your work will be unnecessarily high, and therefore some potential impact will be unrealized.
+but if your discoveries are useless without a computer program to calculate predictions, the effort others will need to expend to get value from your work will be unnecessarily high, and therefore some potential impact will be unrealized.
 "It's not documented well enough" is not a valid excuse either.
 Like with reproducibility,